The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The convex geometry of Thurston metric spheres

 \section{The convex geometry of Thurston metric spheres}

-We now take the various linear invariants developed in \cref{sec:linvariants} and consider them specifically in the context of convex balls associated with the Thurston metric.
-In particular, the convex ball $D$ in question will, unless otherwise stated, be the closed ball bounded by
+We now take the various linear invariants developed in \cref{sec:linvariants} and consider them specifically in the context of convex bodies associated with the Thurston metric.
+In particular, the convex body $D$ in question will, unless otherwise stated, be the closed ball bounded by

-The theory of convex bodies (\cref{sec:convexbodies}) we have hitherto seen tells us general properties such as the fact that the dimension of an arbitrary point $P=\iota_x([\lambda])$ is less than its face-dimension (\cref{thm:dimvsfdim}):
+The theory of convex bodies (\cref{sec:convexbodies}) which we have hitherto seen tells us general properties such as the fact that the dimension of an arbitrary point $P=\iota_x([\lambda])$ is less than or equal to its face-dimension (\cref{thm:dimvsfdim}):

 We now consider the geometry of $\mathbf{S}_x^*$ in this specific context, and in particular establish relationships between the faces on $\mathbf{S}_x^*$ and the topological structure of the support of the measured laminations encoded by each face.
 We aim to access topological structure from the convex geometry of $\mathbf{S}_x^*$, and one application is in our proofs of the \emph{topological rigidity} (\cref{sec:topological}) of Thurston norm isometries.